-- bullying (including cyber bullying, prejudice-based and discriminatory bullying) - abuse in intimate personal relationships between peers - physical abuse which can include hitting, kicking, shaking, biting, hair pulling or otherwise causing physical harm - 'upskirting' or any picture taken under a person's clothing without their permission or them knowing to obtain sexual gratification or cause humiliation, distress or alarm.

-- causing someone to engage in sexual activity without consent - initiation/hazing type violence and rituals. - consensual and non-consensual sharing of nudes and semi-nude images and/or videos (also known as sexting)
+- bullying (including cyber bullying, prejudice-based and discriminatory bullying) - abuse in intimate personal relationships or 'teenage relationship abuse' between peers - physical abuse which can include hitting, kicking, shaking, biting, hair pulling or otherwise causing physical harm - 'upskirting' or any picture taken under a person's clothing without their permission or them knowing to obtain sexual gratification or cause humiliation, distress or alarm. - causing someone to engage in sexual activity without consent - initiation/hazing type violence and rituals. - consensual and non-consensual sharing of nudes and semi-nude images and/or videos (also known as sexting) - online abuse such as abusive, harassing and misogynistic messages, and sharing of abusive or pornographic content to those who don't want to receive such content - sexual violence and sexual harassment between children, as defined by Sexual offences act 2003 which considers rape, assault by penetration and sexual assault, all types of sexual violence.
+Sexual violence and sexual harassment can be between two children, or a group of children and can occur online and offline.